neo-technology-field/python-etl-lib/docs/reporting.rst

 Reporting
 =========

-The library comes with 2 implementations for reporting.
+The library comes with two implementations for reporting.

 ..  _basic_reporter:

 Basic Reporter
 --------------

 The :class:`~etl_lib.core.ProgressReporter.ProgressReporter` implements basic reporting using the Python logging package.
-Logging is done on ``INFO`` level.
+Logging is done at the ``INFO`` level.

-The :func:`~etl_lib.core.utils.setup_logging` function is provided and sets up the logging to console and optional file.
+The :func:`~etl_lib.core.utils.setup_logging` function is provided to configure logging to both the console and an optional file.

-The reporter is created and configured inside the :class:`~etl_lib.core.ETLContext.ETLContext` constructor and can be retrieved from there.
+The reporter is instantiated and configured inside the :class:`~etl_lib.core.ETLContext.ETLContext` constructor and can be retrieved from there.

-Part of the etl pipeline setup must be a call to the :func:`~etl_lib.core.ProgressReporter.ProgressReporter.register_tasks()` passing in the root of the task tree:
+As part of the ETL pipeline setup, a call to :func:`~etl_lib.core.ProgressReporter.ProgressReporter.register_tasks()` must be made, passing in the root of the task tree:

 .. code-block:: python